Olumese3215/Apple_Store-Analysis/README.md

  5.**What are the top-rated apps for each genre?**

  Identifying the highest-rated apps within each genre will inspire developers and offer valuable benchmarks for creating successful apps.

+## **Skills Demonstrated**

+ -**Data Analysis**

+ Demonstrated ability to analyze large datasets from the Apple Store using SQL queries.
+Employed data exploration techniques to identify patterns and trends, facilitating evidence-based decision-making for app development.

+-**SQL Proficiency**

+Utilized SQL (Structured Query Language) to extract, manipulate, and aggregate data from the Apple Store database.
+Formulate complex queries to address specific research questions and retrieve relevant information efficiently.

+-**Problem-Solving Skills**

+Applied a structured and logical approach to define relevant research questions for app development insights.

+-**Attention to Detail**

+Demonstrated precision in data processing and analysis to ensure accurate results and reliable conclusions.